IBM/predict-customer-spend-using-FPPredictPlus/README.md

 # Prerequisites

 We need to install and set up the `FP Predict Plus operator on Open Shift cluster` as per the instructions given below.
+Keep the instance URL handy for making `API` calls.

 [Install and setup FP Predict Plus operator on Red Hat Marketplace](https://github.com/IBM/getting-started-with-fppredictplus)